#42 Nukwa and the merchant of Yale

 First published Nov.
 14, 2016

-ESSAY: Bonnie Campbell assumed she was English.
-As a young adult she was surprised to learn that her grandmother was the daughter of a Prussian-Jewish merchant Louis Oppenheim, of Yale, B.C., and his wife Nukwa (Hannah) of Spuzzum, daughter of the Nlaka’pamux Chief Oshamôt.
+Editor’s note: Bonnie Campbell assumed she was English.
+As a young adult she was surprised to learn that her grandmother was the daughter of a Prussian-Jewish merchant Louis Oppenheim, of Yale, and his wife Nukwa (Hannah) of Spuzzum, daughter of the Nlaka’pamux Chief Oshamôt.

-Here, in another Ormsby Review exclusive, she follows Louis Oppenheim from his birth in what is now Wolsztyn, Poland, in 1810, to Sacramento City in 1851, to Victoria in 1858, and to his death in 1890 at Yale.
+Here, Campbell follows Louis Oppenheim from his birth in what is now Wolsztyn, Poland, in 1810, to Sacramento City in 1851, to Victoria in 1858, and to his death in 1890 at Yale.

-In this article Bonnie Campbell also traces her grandmother Rosy’s early life and her education at All Hallows School in Yale, an institution that was prominent in a recent Ormsby Review article by Jennifer Iredale.
+In this article Bonnie Campbell also traces her grandmother Rosy’s early life and her education at All Hallows School in Yale, an institution that was prominent in “Across the Bright Continent,” a recent Ormsby Review article by Jennifer Iredale — Richard Mackie

 I never knew Louis Oppenheim, but I wish I had.
 It turns out that he has influenced my life in many ways.